netguycode/citaq/README.md

 ## Reboot into Recovery ROM
 ** Careful, this process may be different for you. **

+So it seems citaq have included some sort of recovery ROM once you wipe the device.
+As you would expect, it includes an oudated copy of Soti MobiControl software, a factory app to test the device, standard android utilities and a simple APK management utility.
+The factory app had a few more features than I was expecting but hinted nothing towards an SDK (I was being very hopeful.)
+I will include a copy of the factory app in the "software" folder in this repo.

+This is what I did to reimage my device to recovery:

 1. Open and lift the top panel.
 Extend completely - use caution and take it slow.
 2. On the underside of the top panel, find a small grey rectangle that contains the words "SIM Card" and "TF Card".
 Uscrew this.
 3. While powered-off, locate the button under tgis panel that reads "Recovery".